Lameguy64/PSn00bSDK/doc/known_bugs.md

 # Known PSn00bSDK bugs

-This is an incomplete list of things that are currently broken (or not behaving as they should, or untested on real hardware) and haven't yet been fixed.
+This is an incomplete list of things that are known to be currently broken (or not behaving as they should, or untested on real hardware) and haven't yet been fixed.

 ## Toolchain